Q# 16-08: Ondansetron and Fetal Abnormality

 Full results of this analysis were presented in a separated report in June 2017.

-A manuscript of the results is under review at the American Journal of Obstetrics and Gynecology.
+A manuscript of the results is under review by the Journal of Clinical Epidemiology.

 For more information contact: Autumn Neville.
 Research Coordinator. [email protected] 514.934.1934 ext.44844 or ext.44718